 Yet, to an even larger extent, this competitive relationship reflects differences between the organizations.
+The White House Counsel's Office is a "staff" unit, and its head serves at the pleasure of the president, while the Office of Legal Counsel in the Justice Department is a statutory office, accountable to Congress; the OLC was created in 1950, but Congress originally designated its responsibilities to the attorney general in 1789.
 The White House Counsel is appointed by the president and does not require Senate confirmation.
-The members of the Justice Department include presidential appointees who are free of Senate confirmation, presidential nominees who are subject to Senate confirmation, and careerists.
+In contrast, there are three categories of Justice Department personnel: a) presidential appointees who are subject to Senate confirmation, b) presidential nominees who are free of Senate confirmation, and c) careerists.
 As such, Department officials have numerous and crosscutting loyalties.
 Further, while the president's claim to executive privilege in regard to communications with the White House Counsel has been delimited in recent years, any possibility of the president successfully making such a claim in regard to the OLC may have been sacrificed in the Reagan administration.
+Reagan Counsel Peter Wallison recounts:

 ... it had to do with a request by the Senate Judiciary Committee for all of William Rehnquist's files when he was head of the Office of Legal Counsel at the Justice Department....
 I thought that was simply harassment and I thought they were trying to create the kind of issue they could use to stop the nomination.
 I and the person who was then head of the Office of Legal Counsel in the Justice Department both felt this was a good executive privilege claim because the Office of Legal Counsel is the lawyer for the entire government, and in effect for the President, and everyone discloses everything to them to get rulings about legal issues.
 The whole underpinning of the attorney/client privilege, which is part of the executive privilege, is to get people to disclose all relevant information so you can give them the right advice.
 I thought, if there was ever a case, this was it.
 So I sent a memo to the President saying I thought he ought to claim executive privilege in this case, but Meese did not like at all that idea.
 We debated it in front of the President and the President decided he wouldn't claim it....
 [I]t turned out not to be as serious a problem as I thought, except that it creates a precedent.
 In the future, if someone wants the files of the Office of Legal Counsel, they are more likely to get them because this precedent exists.
 The result of that is that some people aren't going to go to the Office of Legal Counsel for advice if they have to disclose things that they don't want turned over to a Senate committee.
-(Wallison interview, p.
-20)
+(Wallison interview, pp. 15-16)

 Requesting a legal interpretation from the OLC, therefore, is clearly a strategic undertaking.
-If the Counsel does not involve the OLC -- or, having received the OLC's interpretation, proceeds to set it aside -- the White House is isolated and will lack support for its actions.
+If the Counsel does not involve the OLC-or, having received the OLC's interpretation, proceeds to set it aside-the White House is isolated and will lack support for its actions.
 Politically, this is risky and even dangerous.
 C. Boyden Gray, for example, unequivocally concluded that the White House should never go to court without Justice's support.
 At the same time, the OLC is staffed by experts who cannot claim executive privilege and, in any event, have allegiances that extend beyond the White House.